ctechfilmuniversity/lecture_ss25_procedural_generation_and_simulation/docs/04_submissions/drews/01/pgs_ws2425_01_drews.md

 ![Own Pattern](./img/own_pattern.jpg)

+#

 1. Draw a square that is 5cm x 5cm
+2. Define the square bounds (top-left corner at (0, 0), width = 5cm, height = 5cm)
+3. Set starting point to (0, 0)
+4. Set the angle to 10 degrees
+5. Set the direction to clockwise
+6. While the current point is within the square bounds:
-2. Start at the top left corner.
-Drawe a line with the angle of 10 degrees within the square.
+a.
+Start at the set starting point (0,0).
+Draw a line using the current angle (10 degrees) and end the line when you reach the next line.
-3. End the line once you reach the next line and then repeat the above process of drawing a line from the end point with an angle of 10 degrees going in a clockwise direction.
+b.
+Repeat the above process of drawing a line from the end point with an angle of 10 degrees going in the set direction (clockwise).
-4. Continue doing this until you run out of space!
+c.
+Continue doing this until you run out of space!

 ## Task 01.04 - Seeing Faces